Fiji Institute of Pacific Health Research (FIPHR)

 Background

-The Pacific Islands Health Research Symposium (PIHRS) is an annual conference of Pacific health researchers researching Pacific health issues and challenges.
-It was first launched in 2011 with the objective to provide a platform where staff and students could be given the opportunity to showcase their research.
-Today, the PIHRS has become an annual event for the College of Medicine Nursing and Health Sciences (CMNHS), Fiji National University (FNU).
+The Pacific Islands Health Research Symposium (PIHRS) is an annual conference of Pacific health researchers where they meet to present their research on Pacific health issues and challenges.
+It was first launched in 2011 to provide a platform for staff and students to showcase their research.
+Today, the PIHRS has become an annual event for the College of Medicine Nursing and Health Sciences (‘CMNHS’), Fiji National University (‘FNU’).

 Aim of PIHRS